aldebaran/libqi/doc/messaging/network.rst

 more information on :ref:`qimessaging-servicedirectory`.

 Direct connection protocol
 --------------------------

+Communications are done inside the robot, this implies few things:

+* do not need a lot of security level, all communications are known and we assure they are safe,
+* they can be some acces points to connect to:

+  * LPC (Local Procedure Call): communication are done on 1 machine (single computer robots) and 1 process,
+  * IPC (Inter Process Communication): communication are done on 1 machine but between multiple processes,
+  * RPC (Remote Process Communication): communication are done between multiple machines (multiple computers robots).

 Those endpoint's protocols are only used on the same device.
 A device can be an agregation of multiples computers.
 But they are connected on the same internal